What is data usage

 Everything you do on the internet uses a certain amount of data, which, unless you’ve got , will be taken from your monthly data allowance.
 While some things, like normal web browsing and email, only consume small amounts of data, there are others, such as watching YouTube videos and streaming catch-up TV, that can guzzle a month’s worth of data in just a few hours.If you do lots of torrents downloading – or stream loads of films, TV programmes and video clips online – or live with several other people who all use the internet a lot, you may find that broadband with a data allowance ain’t enough.

-There are many table in the internet which shows how much data some standard online activities use.
+There are many reference in the internet which shows how much data some standard online activities use.
 Bear in mind that those figures are only rough estimates – your actual usage is likely be around these amounts, but could be more or less depending on a number of factors.

 How you should check your data usage